toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Alsamixer](http://www.alsa-project.org/main/index.php/Main_Page) - ALSA mixer with curses interfaces.
 * [amused](https://projects.omarpolo.com/amused.html) - Minimal music player that composes well, or aims to do so, with other tools thought.
+* [Aurras](https://github.com/vedant-asati03/Aurras) - Enhances your music experience with an intuitive TUI and seamless Spotify integration, easily navigate your music library, access playlists, and get recommendations based on your listening habits.
 * [BadaBoomBooks](https://github.com/WirlyWirly/BadaBoomBooks) - Quickly organize audiobooks using a terminal and web-browser.
 * [bash_radio_player](https://github.com/gokayburuc/bash_radio_player) - Terminal Radio Player using mpv and fzf.
 * [beets](https://github.com/beetbox/beets) - Beets is the media library management system for obsessive music geeks: catalogs your collection, automatically improving its metadata as it goes.